MichaScant/Queen-Programming-Tasks/README.md

 - validators        # For URL validation

-Ensure you create a .env and assign GITHUB_TOKEN a Github authentication token
+Ensure you create a .env and within the file, assign GITHUB_TOKEN a Github authentication token

 Q1: Gets statistics for all Github repositories associated with a specific account.
 Account is specified by command line argument.